owl-inventions/likedeeler/README.md

 ![Staging CI](https://github.com/owl-inventions/likedeeler/actions/workflows/staging-ci.yaml/badge.svg)
 ![Production CI](https://github.com/owl-inventions/likedeeler/actions/workflows/prod-ci.yaml/badge.svg)

-# Likedeeler Blog and ⚓️ for newcomers
+# Likedeeler Blog to share ✨ and 🗞️  and as ⚓️ for newcomers.

 This blog is built with Vue 3 and strapi as headless CMS.
 It is a simple blog with posts and categories.
 The blog is built with Strapi as the backend and Vue 3 as the frontend.
 You can find a hands one README in each of the `client` and `cms` directories.